annhit29/tinghsiehpiano/README.md

 - React: a library specifically for building user interfaces focusing on rendering interactive UIs.
 - Astro: a web framework and a static site generator used for building static websites which supports multiple frontend frameworks.
 It renders static HTML with optional JavaScript for interactivity.

+## Setup and configuration:
+Big up to [this video](https://youtu.be/F2pw1C9eKXw?si=S7RNW1xioEBhq2zQ&t=410) for setting up Astro.
+An alternative way is to follow [Astro's official website: Install and set up Astro](https://docs.astro.build/en/install-and-setup/).

 ## Install other dependencies for this project:
 1. React and React DOM: `npm install react react-dom`
 2. Swiper (for swiper/react, swiper/modules, and swiper/css): `npm install swiper`